ZODIAC CIPHERS

 Picture

 If this letter was mailed on February 3rd 1974, the day before the kidnapping, then it is highly likely it was mailed by the American left-wing militant organization themselves.
-Coming just five days after the January 29th 1974 Exorcist letter, in which Kevin Robert Brooks decoded the Asian characters to spell "To Kill", it is yet another amazing coincidence that the author of the SLA letter would highlight the word "Kill".
+Coming just five days after the January 29th 1974 Exorcist letter, in which Kevin Robert Brooks may have decoded the Asian characters to spell "To Kill", it is yet another amazing coincidence that the author of the SLA letter would highlight the word "Kill".

 The emphasis on the word "Kill" at the foot of both letters, within days of one another, had led me to believe they are connected.
 However, this is not the case.
 The Exorcist letter can be shown to be a genuine Zodiac correspondence, with the SLA letter having nothing to do with the Zodiac Killer.

-S.L.A LETTER NOT ZODIAC - AND HERE IS THE FBI FILE TO PROVE IT
+SLA LETTER NOT ZODIAC - AND HERE IS THE FBI FILE TO PROVE IT

 MAILED BY THE SYMBIONESE LIBERATION ARMY ON FEBRUARY 10TH 1974